 Some districts take unique steps to promote the use of reputable local solar companies.
 For instance, the City of Santa Cruz actively works to pair new solar consumers with bonded, insured local contractors.
 These firms can recommend products that already pre-qualify for financing under programs like the California First Property Assessed Clean Energy, or PACE, initiative.
 If you’re wondering how you’ll afford to kick a solar power project into high gear, seeking out providers in your community is a clever game plan.

 Most traditional utility companies take money out of communities without necessarily reinvesting in them.
 Sustainable energy adherents have proposed many potential solutions to such problems.
-Short of inventing a new currency to incentivize regional solar investment, however, hiring a local solar company is probably the best way to ensure that your money goes towards supporting your neighbors, friends and wider community.
+Short of inventing a new currency to incentivize regional solar investment, however, hiring a local solar company is probably the best way to ensure that your money goes towards supporting your neighbors, friends and wider community in Santa Cruz.

 Various studies have shown that when consumers shop at locally owned businesses, more of the money that they spend goes towards other local businesses than it would if they bought from larger companies.
 With the majority of U.S. jobs provided by small businesses, buying solar locally is a smart way to support your area’s economy.